GeorgeKaldiris/Genai-Security-Fundamentals/README.md

 This repository contains my personal study notes and practical examples on Generative AI Security fundamentals.

-The goal of this project is to understand and explain the main security risks of Large Language Model applications, based mainly on the OWASP Top 10 for LLM Applications, and connect them with practical controls used in Cyber AI, AI Security, and GenAI Governance roles.
+The goal of this project is to understand and explain the main security risks of Large Language Model applications, based mainly on the OWASP Top 10 for LLM Applications and connect them with practical controls used in Cyber AI, AI Security and GenAI Governance roles.

 This repository is part of my learning path toward junior Cyber AI / AI Security roles.